theironcook/Backbone.ModelBinder/README.md

 <br>
 ## Simple Example of the ModelBinder
+To use a ModelBinder you create one with a no constructor argument.
+ModelBinders have 2 public functions - `bind()` and `unbind()`.
+An example of how to use `bind()` is shown below.

 ````
-// Snippet from the html template file
+// Snippet from the html template file - used to create your template() used in the render() function
 <input type="text" name="address"/>

 SomeView = Backbone.View.extend({
     initialize: function(){